 Everywhere I turn these days I see bluish-greenish hues covering all sorts of home design elements.
 From brightly colored kitchen cabinets to soft, silky rugs, the teal and turquoise color trend is literally popping up everywhere.
 Often it is hard to simply put the these colors into a green or blue category as they seem to traverse this part of the spectrum.
-Every tone of teal and turquoise are rich and make a bold statement in your home.
+Every tone of teal vs turquoise are rich and make a bold statement in your home.
 They can both be neutral colors and in the right depth pair well with most other colors.

 How To Add Teal and Turquoise To Your Home Decor